 - Advocate for city policies that maximize production and use of renewable energy in Quincy, starting with the placement of solar arrays on city property.

 - Help the city government realize dramatic reductions in its energy use, in fulfillment of Quincy’s obligations as a Green Community.
-The city has committed to a 20 percent reduction by 2016; by early 2013, a 1 percent reduction had been achieved.
+City government has realized a 20 percent reduction in energy use since the CCC was founded.